thestrugglingblack/lumos/README.md

 ## 💾 Data
-The Lumos application uses data from these two free Kaggle Data sets: [Harry Potter Movies Dataset](https://www.kaggle.com/datasets/maricinnamon/harry-potter-movies-dataset) and [Harry Potter Dataset Spells](https://www.kaggle.com/datasets/electroclashh/harry-potter-dataset?resource=download&select=Spells.csv)
+The Lumos application uses data from these two free Kaggle Datasets: [Harry Potter Movies Dataset](https://www.kaggle.com/datasets/maricinnamon/harry-potter-movies-dataset) and [Harry Potter Dataset Spells](https://www.kaggle.com/datasets/electroclashh/harry-potter-dataset?resource=download&select=Spells.csv)
 The data consist of the entire script, characters, places and spells for all of 8 movies of the Harry Potter series.

 ##  🏃 Preliminary Steps